bezmoradi/tutorials/go/17-concurrency.md

 }
 ```

--   **Buffered Channel**: Create a buffered channel that can hold one value without requiring the sender and receiver to be ready simultaneously.
+**Option 2: Buffered Channel** - Create a buffered channel that can hold one value without requiring the sender and receiver to be ready simultaneously.

 ```go
 package main